OctopusDeploy/blog/blog/2019-11/why-we-bet-on-k8s/index.md

  - Octopus
 ---

-Before reading this post, if you haven't already, please read the [opening post in the Octopus Cloud v2 series](https://octopus.com/blog/octopus-cloud-1.0-reflections).
-It sets the scene, and is a great read.

-To recap, we have:
+Before continuing, if you haven't already, please read the [opening post in the Octopus Cloud v2 series](https://octopus.com/blog/octopus-cloud-1.0-reflections).
+It is the prequel to this post, and is important to set the scene.
+But in case you haven't, to recap, we have:

 - A cloud SaaS product for which there is strong demand
 - A pricing model where the revenue per customer doesn't come close to covering the AWS hosting costs
 - A non-optimized architecture which allocates a dedicated VM for each customer